 At the base of the play structure was an area for fort building.
 Miraculously, I didn’t witness any kids getting whacked in the head.
 Instead, it was wonderful to see all kinds of kids coming together to problem solve to build a tee-pee.

 The central area of the children’s garden was littered with fossil areas.
 My kids pretended to be paleontologists and carefully brushed away sand from buried fossils in the sandbox area.
 They also explored the caves and rock walls, looking for remnants of dinosaur fossils.

 The children’s garden in Athens features a bog wetlands area complete with a rushing stream and two bridges.
 Because we don’t have bogs in North Georgia where we live, it was super cool for my kids to experience this new-to-us habitat.

 The children’s garden also featured hidden underground ecosystems that explained how the soil supports food production and ultimately all life on Earth.

 At the Pollinator Plaza, kids got a better feel for entomology and mine nearly spun each other sick on the swirly chairs!
 They then cooled off with at the nearby spray misters, which will be perfect this summer when the weather heats up.

 We spent two hours at the 2.5-acre children’s garden before breaking for a picnic lunch.
 After lunch, we walked throughout the broader gardens and finished up back at the children’s garden.

-It was an amazing experience and we have great plans of taking a couple field trips back this summer!
+It was an amazing experience and we have great plans of taking a couple field trips back to the children’s garden in Athens this summer!